mindsandthings/Obsidian_Repo/1. Projects/Kraken/Kraken revision notes Sep 2022.md

 Nail down dates for Lily bringing the device through, and Lily poisoning the kraken.

-what does FPA say about talents / prohibited talents?

 give Aimee an employee ID tattoo

-should blood play a role in the favor tokens?
+should blood play a role in the favor tokens? yes

 I'd like to do a better job of the Aimee-Madison dynamic